ideategames/IG2/README.md

 To set up a local version:

 Clone this repository into a local directory.
 Then, you will need to either edit each index.html file to include all the .js files in each game directory and the /common directory or build the <game>_net.js file and common_net.js file.
 The scripts used to build those _net.js files are in /helpers: make_net.sh or make_common_net.sh.
 Correct the directory pointers in those files.
 These scripts use uglifyjs.
+That is not required, you can simply concatenate the js files into the _net.js file.
+To make the common_net.js file, be sure to include only IGvars.js utilities.js utilitiesDIV.js comm.js ios-drag-drop.js

 The games are configured to send usage data back to the Ideate Games database.
 This is optional (the games work without), and I have left this code out of the repository, but put in a dummy file to substitute.